-Ideally they should all be tucked away inside a building or under cover somewhere, but unless you have an abundance of garage bays or room in a spacious barn, some items will probably have to spend the winter outside or under a lean-to.
+Ideally they should all be tucked away inside a building or under cover somewhere.
+But unless you have an abundance of garage bays or room in a spacious barn, some items will probably have to spend the winter outside or under a lean-to.

 Let me give you a real-life example.
-On my farm, one of the places where our equipment can be easily parked is on the north side of a stand of tall evergreen trees, which shade the area and slow down the melting of snow in the spring.
+On my farm, one of the places where our equipment can be easily parked is on the north side of a stand of tall evergreen trees.
+These shade the area and slow down melting of snow in the spring.

-The red wagon doesn’t warrant a cozy home in a garage bay, but I like to have it free for use as soon as possible in the spring, which is why I’ve parked it in a sunny (but also more protected) area this winter, so I can put it back into service as soon as I can next year.
+The red wagon doesn’t warrant a cozy home in a garage bay.
+But I like to have it free for use as soon as possible in the spring.
+That’s why I’ve parked it in a sunny (but also more protected) area this winter.
+I can put it back into service as soon as I can next year.

-Here’s another reason to carefully consider where you park your equipment each fall: If you don’t make the time to put everything in its place before snowfall, you’re apt to wind up with—well—unattractive items scattered throughout the farm in unappealing places, spoiling your otherwise beautiful winter farmscapes.
+Here’s another reason to carefully consider where you park your equipment each fall.
+If you don’t make the time to put everything in its place before snowfall, you’re apt to wind up with—well—unattractive items scattered throughout the farm in unappealing places, spoiling your otherwise beautiful winter farmscapes.